Loyalty Program for Small Business: The Complete Guide (2026)

 Enrollment doesn't mean engagement.
-This guide breaks down the types of loyalty programs that work for small businesses, common mistakes to avoid, and a newer model that's quietly outperforming traditional points.
+This guide breaks down the types of loyalty programs that work for small businesses, why most programs fail, what they really cost, and a newer model that's quietly outperforming traditional points.

 You can't outspend big retailers on customer acquisition.
 You don't have their ad budgets, their brand recognition, or their shelf space.
 But you do have something they struggle to build: real relationships with real customers.